 Access to justice is a key concern for us.
-As noted in our response to the Independent Strategic Legal Aid review, earlier in the year, we noted that independently commissioned research had identified a risk that people in rural areas who were eligible for legal aid would not be able to find solicitors to provide advice, including in cases where a person is detained in custody and the requirement for advice is particularly urgent.
+As noted in our response to the Independent Strategic Review of Legal Aid, earlier in the year, we noted that independently commissioned research had identified a risk that people in rural areas who were eligible for legal aid would not be able to find solicitors to provide advice, including in cases where a person is detained in custody and the requirement for advice is particularly urgent.
 We cautioned that if steps are not taken to remedy this it could result in a two-tier justice system.
-If the duty to have regard to island communities placed upon authorities such as the Scottish Courts and Tribunals Services, Scottish Legal Aid Board and Children's Hearings Scotland leads to improved access to justice in remote areas, this would be welcomed.
+If the duty to have regard to island communities placed upon authorities such as the Scottish Courts and